usman-rizz/ETL-MiniProject-Banks-MarketCap-/README.md

-# ETL-MiniProject-Banks-MarketCap-
+🏦 ETL Pipeline: Largest Banks by Market Capitalization **Overview**

+This project demonstrates a mini ETL pipeline built in Python.
-A mini ETL pipeline project that extracts banking data from Wikipedia, transforms it with currency exchange rates, and loads it into SQLite for analysis.
+The pipeline extracts the list of the world’s largest banks from Wikipedia, enriches it with currency conversion, saves it into CSV + SQLite, and finally allows querying with SQL.

+👉 Perfect for learning ETL concepts and showcasing data engineering skills.

+🚀 Features

+✔ Extract banking data from Wikipedia (archived page) ✔ Load exchange rate data from CSV
+✔ Transform market capitalization into USD, EUR, GBP, INR ✔ Save clean dataset into CSV + SQLite database
+✔ Run SQL queries for insights